pulumi/docs/concepts/npm-packages.md

 ### Adding a new dependency

-To add a new package from the `@pulumi` namespace, run `npm install @pulumi/package-name`.
+To add a new package from the `@pulumi` namespace, run `npm install --save @pulumi/package-name`.
 The following packages are available.

 - `@pulumi/aws`
 - `@pulumi/cloud`